These are my various projects, mostly to learn by doing. Somewhat in chronological order.

 A DIY kit I soldered together.
 Cheap audio amps aren't very good, but practice is.
 Headers went on skew, despite efforts to hold in place with greenstuff.
 The actual trick is to solder one lead sloppily, then with a hand free you can now reheat that joint and click/adjust the header into place.
 When perfect, do the rest of the joints.
 If you solder two joints before adjusting you're in trouble as you can't reheat both.

 This audio amplifier module also uses the LM386 (though surface mount) I believe.
 Quality is not very good.
-Audio signals need good caps... the pillow-shaped poly*, I've heard.
-Ceramic caps can apparently work as microphones, I guess because capacitance varies with pressure, and also as speakers, producing a high pitch whine.
+Audio signals need good caps... the pillow-shaped polyester one, I've heard.
+Also, ceramic caps can apparently work as microphones, I guess because capacitance varies with pressure, and also as speakers, producing a high pitch whine.
 To complicate matters further, wires pick up radio signals, and twisted/touching wires do weird things as well.
 In these SMD boards I guess the tiny caps (brown bits) are not sufficient.

 Paper breadboard can be easily cut.
 This is an early version of a purring machine for my cat.
 Put in tennis shoe and it sounds like cat-mom.
 Sleeps next to it for hours.
 Will make over-engineered version when new parts arrive.